 Is Microsoft Windows 7 HIPAA Compliant?

 Microsoft’s Windows 7 operating system has been the most widely used operating systems in the business and consumer market around the world, in the 10 years since its release in July of 2009.
 Many users of Windows 7 don’t know, however, that Microsoft has announced that they will be ending their extended support of Windows 7 operating systems on January 14th, 2020.
-After January 14th, 2020 Microsoft will no longer release updates and important security patches for Windows 7 operating systems.
-This means that the use of computers with the end of life Windows 7 operating system, in your office, will not be in compliance with HIPAA after January 14th, 2020.
+After this date, Microsoft will no longer release updates and important security patches for Windows 7 operating systems.
+This means that the use of computers with the end of life Windows 7 operating system, in your office, will not be in compliance with HIPAA.

 The operating systems that preceded Windows 7 were Windows XP, support was ended for that in April of 2014 and Windows Vista which was ended in April of 2017.
 Anyone currently using Windows XP or Windows Vista operating systems should upgrade them immediately.